-- A front-liner pushed to the bench might stay there only until some other player slumps and opens up a spot in the lineup. - A No. 9 hitter pushed up to to No. 2 in the order might stay there only until his first 1-for-10 slump. - A reliever boosted into the closer role might stay there only until his third blown save.
+- A front-liner pushed to the bench might stay there only until some other player slumps and opens a spot in the lineup. - A No. 9 hitter pushed up to No. 2 in the order might stay there only until his first 1-for-10 slump. - A reliever boosted into the closer role might stay there only until his third blown save.

-Of course, if the above players succeed, that will have some impact on their potential performance numbers.
-But the underlying risk prevents us from ever going full-in on a change, which is why BABS' broad playing time categories reflect reality so well.
+Of course, if these players succeed, that will have some impact on their potential performance numbers.
+However, the underlying risk prevents us from fully embracing a change, which is why BABS' broad PT categories reflect reality so well.

-All this means is, reality is fluid.
-Any managerial decision is going to stick only until the next decision needs to be made.
-We can never, ever, ever, ever, ever treat a decision as a fixed reality.
-And so, in most cases, we are not going to be making many changes to the broad playing time ratings.
+All this means is that reality is fluid.
+Any managerial decision will stick only until the next decision needs to be made.
+We can never treat a decision as a fixed reality.
+So, in most cases, we will not make many changes to the broad playing time ratings.

 Call-ups are challenging.
-Promoted minor leaguers are problematic because the impetus for the promotion is often a small sample of minor league performance.
+Minor leaguers are problematic because the impetus for a promotion is often a small sample of minor league performance.
 Logically, you can't trust it, but teams still make decisions based on 100 AB or 50 IP, or less.